 If you’re a PC gamer, you’ve almost certainly encountered or heard of screen tearing.
-This visual issue has tormented us since the performance of graphics cards began increasing rapidly, and monitors struggled to keep up.
-Both FreeSync and G-Sync have addressed this issue, but which is better?
+This visual issue has plagued us since the performance of graphics cards began increasing rapidly, and monitors struggled to keep up.
+Both FreeSync and G-Sync have addressed this challenge, but which is superior?
 Read on to find out.

-Before we dive in, we first need to comprehend the problem to find the best solution for it.
+Before we dive in, we first need to understand the issue to find the ideal solution for it.

 Table of ContentsShow